-To facilitate this process, Greencore has joined the Food Network for Ethical Trade ("FNET").
-Through this initiative, food processors, manufacturers and retailers are working towards a shared mission to improve human rights in global food supply chains through a common approach to ethical trade.
+FNET brings together food processors, manufacturers and retailers to work towards a shared mission to improve human rights in global food supply chains through a common approach to ethical trade.
+Greencore is a member of the initiative and coordinates one of the FNET collaborative working groups.